The Visit of the Wise Men

 2:16 When Herod saw that he had been tricked by the wise men, he became enraged.
 He sent men to kill all the children in Bethlehem and throughout the surrounding region from the age of two and under, according to the time he had learned from the wise men.

-The cruel incident lacks clear independent support from contemporary historical accounts, but would have been regarded by most people at the time as ‘a minor incident in a period full of atrocities.’
+Critics such as Ehrman (Jesus, Interrupted) cast doubt on the historicity of this cruel incident because it lacks clear independent support from contemporary historical accounts.
+However, it would have been regarded by most people at the time as ‘a minor incident in a period full of atrocities.’
 (France), and not worthy of a place in the history books of the time.
 The killing of a few babies (given the population of Bethlehem and its environs at the time, the number may have been as few as 12) is perfectly consistent with his known character.
 Constantly suspecting treachery, he killed his wife, three sons, and a number of other relatives.
 Josephus records that when Herod near to death, he ordered that one member of every family should be killed, to ensure that the nation was really in mourning (mercifully, that order was not carried out).
 (See the comments of David Hilborn, Head of Theology at the Evangelical Alliance, www.christiantoday.com).

 Tidball (p119) refers to the account of ‘the slaughter of the innocents’ as ‘the starting-gun of hostility that would eventually lead Jesus to the cross.
 When Herod heard that wise men from the east were searching for “one who has been born king of the Jews” (Mt 2:2), he immediately sensed a threat to his reign and took steps to remove it (Mt 2:16-18).
 In ordering the massacre of the baby boys of Bethlehem, Herod was both acting in character and signalling a conflict between his way of doing things – typical of power-obsessed worldly rulers – and the way of King Jesus.
 This conflict grew in intensity until Jesus was arrested, tried and executed by those worldly rulers.’